 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities. outlined above, to detect material misstatements in respect of irregularities, including fraud.
-Based on our understanding of the Council we identified that the principal risks of non-compliance with laws and regulations related to the Local Government Act 2003 (and associated regulations made under section 21), the Local Government Finance Acts of 1988, 1992 and 2012, the Accounts and Audit Regulations 2015, the Local Audit and Accountability Act 2014 (and associated regulations made under section 32)and the Local Government and Housing Act 1989 and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+Based on our understanding of the Council, we identified that the principal risks of non-compliance with laws and regulations related to the Local Government Act 2003 (and associated regulations made under section 21), the Local Government Finance Acts of 1988, 1992 and 2012, the Accounts and Audit Regulations 2015, and the Local Government and Housing Act 1989 and we considered the extent to which non-compliance might have a material effect on the financial statements.